admission counselors work with students to make the admission process as

 account an incoming freshman’s unweighted high school GPA (on a 4.0 scale) and

 the ACT composite score or SAT reading comprehension and math scores.
-A student

 - High school grade